mjbieren/Phylogenomics_klebsormidiophyceae/README.md

 See [GPDS](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/blob/main/Scripts/08_GetPositiveDataSet_GPDS/README.md) for a more in-depth overview of what we did.

 ## 9 OrthoFinder
-For the next step, we have to run [OrthoFinder](https://github.com/davidemms/OrthoFinder) ([DM Emms & S Kelly](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1832-y)) to obtain the OrtoGroups.
+For the next step, we have to run [OrthoFinder](https://github.com/davidemms/OrthoFinder) ([DM Emms & S Kelly 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1832-y)) to obtain the OrtoGroups.
 For this we use a guide tree and all the positive samples we have, and included also our outgroups. <br/>
 See [OrthoFinder](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/09_OrthoFinder) for a more in-depth overview of what we did.

 ## 10. OrthoGroup Sequence Grabber